Duhyadi/Deleterious-alleles-in-landraces-of-maize/README.md

 #  `/Arteaga_SNPArray_2016/`

-Genetic data were obtained [from](https://datadryad.org/resource/doi:10.5061/dryad.4t20n) The contents of the directory are described below.
+Genetic data were obtained from [dryad](https://datadryad.org/resource/doi:10.5061/dryad.4t20n) The contents of the directory are described below.

 ### `/Data/`